xyluo25/pyufunc/README.md

 If you use pyufunc in your work and research, please use the following entry:

-Luo, X. and Zhou, X. (2024, February 18).
-PYUFUNC.
+Luo, X.Y. and Zhou, X.S.
+(2024, February 18). pyufunc: A powerful toolkit of Python utility functions.
 Retrieved from https://github.com/xyluo25/pyufunc

 ## ACKNOWLEDGMENT